 Don’t forget to scroll down to the bottom of the post to watch a video.
 You’ll learn how to make the fairy garden rocks shown in this post!

-I love the thought of making someone happy with a pretty painted rock and inspirational message.
+I love the thought of making someone happy with a pretty rock and inspirational message.
 In a world where we’re just looking for a little something to brighten our days, these rocks are perfect!

 Of course you can also keep the rocks for yourself or give them as gifts.
 Decorative rocks are perfect for displaying on shelves, in your garden, or as vase filler (the smaller ones, anyway!).

 How to Paint Rocks to Achieve Success

 Here are my favorite tips for achieving the best painted rocks:

 Pick smooth, flat rocks.
 You can decorate any rock, but it’s harder to decorate ones with ridges.
 If you can’t find them in nature, the craft stores sell them as do home improvement centers.

 Wash the rocks before decorating them.
 You want to remove dirt so that it doesn’t mess your design.
 You can wash several at once with dish soap and leave in a colander to drain and dry.